starly-info/starly-info.github.io/privacy.rst

 Privacy Policies
 ================

-Starly is a static site build with Hakyll_ that runs on GitHub_ pages.
+Vimly is a static site build with Hakyll_ that runs on GitHub_ pages.

 I do not share your email address with third parties under any circumstances.

 The site will never show ads.

-With the exception of Google Analytics, Google Fonts, JQuery and Mailchimp subcribe form, Starly does not serve third-party content anywhere on the site.
+With the exception of Google Analytics, Google Fonts, JQuery and Mailchimp subcribe form, Vimly does not serve third-party content anywhere on the site.

 .. _Hakyll: https://jaspervdj.be/hakyll/
 .. _GitHub: https://pages.github.com/